Friday, November 10, 2017

 |The sauce/gravy is amazing!
 Sweet from the cola, yet piquant from the chili sauce.|

-Well, since I returned to working full-time about a year ago, (as opposed to part-time retirement) I just don't have that much time to cook or to blog recipes when I do.
+Well, since I returned to working full-time about a year ago (as opposed to part-time "retirement" even though I was working full-time hours), I just don't have that much time to cook or to blog recipes when I would like.
 I figured the pressure cooker would solve that problem.
 And, on many levels, it has.
-As an example, this roast that would normally take 6-8 hours in a slow cooker only takes 45 minutes in the pressure cooker.
+As an example, this roast that would normally take 6-8 hours in a slow cooker only took 45 minutes in the pressure cooker.
 And it tastes better.
-Yes, you heard me correctly, only 45 minutes.
-For fall-off-the-bone spare ribs, 20 minutes!
+Yes, you heard me correctly, only 45 minutes for fork-tender, flavorful meat!

 Today's electric pressure cookers are not at all like those from forty or fifty years ago.
 I still remember my mom hefting this massive metal bomb from the bottom cabinet.
 It hissed and spewed out steam like an old locomotive.
 Electric pressure cookers rarely shoot out geysers of steam, if any.
 Instead, they bring the recipe up to "pressure," and keep it electronically monitored so there is no steam during the cooking process until you "vent" the finished product.
 That's it.
 No bomb!
 And great for the summer!

 Cooking under pressure reduces cooking time.
 What else does cooking under pressure accomplish?
 It intensifies flavor!
-Consequently, use less spices and aromatics.
+Consequently, use fewer spices and aromatics.
 Especially salt and pepper.

 Do not slice and dice your veggies.
-Leave in chunks, otherwise they will just melt under pressure.
+Leave in chunks, otherwise, they will just melt under pressure.
 You want them LARGE.
-I love cabbage.
+As an example, I love cabbage.
 We should all love cabbage and eat more.
 Do not "shred" it.
-One-inch slices or chunks.
 Same with onions...
-Think one-inch slices.
+Think one-inch slices, otherwise, under pressure, they will simply "dissolve" or "melt."

 Coca-Cola Pot Roast